On this page

 Initially focused on the Jackson’s Court Neighbourhood Centre, this study was expanded across all 281 neighbourhoods of Manningham.

 The Liveability Assessment of the Neighbourhoods of Manningham provides an analysis of 16 different social, economic and environmental liveability indicators of health, to better understand the liveability strengths and challenges across the municipality.

 Liveability indicators include education, employment, gambling, housing affordability, social infrastructure, transport, and also access to public open space and the services of daily living.

-We will use this research to understand the key drivers for great places to live and work, and use the insights to plan our neighbourhoods as Manningham continues to face the challenges of population growth, congestion and climate change.
+We are using this research to understand the key drivers for great places to live and work, and use the insights to plan our neighbourhoods as Manningham continues to face the challenges of population growth, congestion and climate change.

 You can download and view the Liveability Assessment of the Neighbourhoods of Manningham (4.6 MB)

-We have formed a Discovery Group comprised of traders, residents and community leaders which is meeting monthly to help plan the future of the Jackson Court Neighbourhood Centre.
+We formed a Discovery Group comprised of traders, residents and community leaders who meeting monthly to help plan the future of the Jackson Court Neighbourhood Centre.

 This group represents people who live, visit, trade or work at Jackson Court and the surrounding neighbourhood.
 The group is sharing their lived and local experience to shape Jackson Court as an important place for the community where you can dine, shop and gather with friends.